juniorsundarCasual/TGT/vault/volume-5.chapter-347.md

 The seminar concludes with a reflection on the discussion and the main insights gained.
 Participants may summarize their key takeaways or pose further questions for continued exploration.

-The booklet went into great lengths expanding on the different stages, expectation, rules and regulation of a Socratic seminar, offering examples and practice prompts.
+The booklet went to great lengths expanding on the different stages, expectations, rules and regulations of a Socratic seminar, offering examples and practice prompts.

-"Can this method be applied for all subjects?"
+"Can this method be applied to all subjects?"
 Markus probed.
-"How can I apply this for the natural sciences or even maths?"
+"How can I apply this to the natural sciences or even maths?"

 "Initiate discussions with application cases or ask them to talk about publications.
 Access the restricted section if you need to," the Sect Leader instructed.
 "I've posted examples in this booklet for you to try out."